Tw1ddle/geometrize-translations/README.md

 Translations for [Geometrize](http://www.geometrize.co.uk/), the app for geometrizing images into geometric primitives.
 This project is designed to support multiple localizations, and makes adding new phrases and even completely new languages painless.

 To manage translations, Geometrize uses the [Transifex](https://www.transifex.com/sam-twidale/geometrize-app/) online translation service.
-Continuous integration is set up to monitor this GitHub repo for updates, and regularly sends the latest translations to Transifex.
+Continuous integration is set up to sync with the latest translations on Transifex on the regular basis.

 [![Geometrized Cinderella](https://github.com/Tw1ddle/geometrize-translations/blob/master/screenshots/geometrized_cinderella.jpg?raw=true "Geometrized Cinderella - 250 ellipses")](http://www.geometrize.co.uk/)